 Since the #metoo movement hit Buddhism, there are more and more testimonies of abuse being shared online.
 Reading and listening to stories of those from the same group as you can be very validating and help with healing your indoctrination, but it can also be highly triggering.
 Some report that connecting with other ex-members of the NKT in person or online was very helpful in validating their perception and intuition, others did not find it so helpful.
 It may be helpful at some times and not others depending on your difficulties and needs.

 The Exposing the New Kadampa Tradition Facebook group is focused on exposing them and is heavily monitored by the NKT, so in my opinion this is not a safe place for recent leavers to share their emotional experiences.
-Things posted in the Exposing group have been used against survivors by members of the NKT.
 A safe place for sharing would be closed and facilitated by an appropriately trained person.
 This does not yet exist for ex-NKT.
 There also appears to be more ‘in-fighting’ between ex-members of the NKT than other groups.
 Personally, it was important for me to be able to leave the group of ex-members at times, as this sometimes felt like another trauma bond leading back to the NKT.

 The most ‘enlightening’ experiences of mine were actually hearing the stories of and spending time with ex-cult members who were not from the NKT.
 Hearing their stories helped me understand that different cultic groups are remarkably similar, validating my own experience.
+According to The Open Minds Foundation this is called ‘Paralleling’ and is less threatening to the ex member’s pseudo-cult personality than hearing about their own group from critics.
 Social media allows us to connect with other people who have had similar experiences all over the world.

 Your rights and boundaries